klamma/ar-for-eu-book/_pages/chapters/tracking.md

 The technique of structured light tracking is used by the Microsoft Kinect and the Microsoft HoloLens.
 This technique requires a light source and a camera.
 Both are typically operating in the infrared-range of light.
-The light is occluded in parts so that it emits a charactersitic pattern, e.g. stripes or a random point pattern.
+The light is occluded in parts so that it emits a characteristic pattern, e.g. stripes or a random point pattern.
 In a calibration step, the camera views this pattern on a flat surface and it is stored in the application.
 If the tracker now looks at arbitrarily shaped surfaces, the pattern is warped according to the shape.
-From this distrubance, depth information can be calculated and so 3D coordinates can be determined for all points in the camera image.
+From this disturbance, depth information can be calculated and so 3D coordinates can be determined for all points in the camera image.
 In combination with shape recognition software, persons can be tracked.
 The information can be used to overlay a virtual skeleton over a pose.
 Thus, the technique can be used for motion capture.